 At the federal district court level, Alabama is divided into three districts: Northern, Middle, and Southern.

-Alabama currently has three judicial vacancies
+Alabama currently has one judicial vacancy

 Northern District of Alabama